Hanoverian - Horse Breed & Info

 Hanoverian Article and Photos Copyrighted - see credits below

-From the very beginning mares produced by the state-owned stallions were registered and pedigrees were kept by the end of the 1700's with the formal stud book dating from the late 1800's.
+From the very beginning, or by the end of the 1700's, mares produced by the state-owned stallions were registered and pedigrees were kept.
+The formal stud book dates from the late 1800's.
 The Hanoverian horse has been bred now for many centuries!

 As horses became less needed for agriculture, breeding goals changed to produce good competition horses and again the Thoroughbred blood was used to refine the breed.
 Since its beginning as a farm and coach horse, the Hanoverian has changed in its physical characteristics, according to need and goals of purpose.

-The American society has guideline for performance testing each stallion and mare, based on the procedure used in Europe.
+The American society has guidelines for performance testing each stallion and mare, based on the procedure used in Europe.

 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.